-LOCATING THE AIR BARRIER, vapor retarder and WRB within a wall assembly should be performed by the designer.
+Locating the AB, WRB and VR within a wall assembly should be performed by the designer.
 The proper location of these components is critical in thermal and moisture performance of the building envelope.
 Given the changing requirements of model building codes, building envelope designers should be thoroughly familiar with the building code requirements and industry standards regarding these components.

-In addition, designers should be aware of the different performance characteristics of various materials that are marketed as air barriers, vapor retarders and WRBs.
+In addition, designers should be aware of the different performance characteristics of various materials that are marketed as air barriers, vapor retarders and weather-resistive barriers.
 As previously mentioned, there are many materials that can function as all three, or two out of the three.

-In order to properly evaluate the performance of exterior walls that incorporate air barriers, vapor retarders and WRBs, simple dew point analysis may not suffice.
+In order to properly evaluate the performance of exterior walls that incorporate air barriers, vapor retarders and weather-resistive barriers, simple dew point analysis may not suffice.
 More sophisticated computer modeling tools can be used to better evaluate the potential for condensation within wall assemblies, and to predict moisture accumulation.
-The use of such sophisticated modeling tools is more critical when specifying new wall assemblies without long-term track records, or when specifying building envelope assemblies for special-use buildings, such as cold storage facilities or swimming pools.
-Buildings located in severely cold, or hot and humid climates also should receive special attention during the design phase.
+The use of such sophisticated modeling tools is more critical when specifying new wall assemblies without long-term track records, or when specifying building envelope assemblies for special use buildings such as cold storage facilities, and swimming pools.
+Buildings located in severely cold, or hot and humid climates should also receive special attention during the design phase.